jc-prg/mbox/docs/INSTRUCTION_BUILD_HARDWARE.md

 ### Integrate RFID Kit RC533

 The integration of the RFID Kit RC533 is relatively easy.
 The cabling is described here: [https://tutorial.cytron.io/2018/08/15/reading-rfid-tag-using-mifare-rc522-raspberry-pi/](https://tutorial.cytron.io/2018/08/15/reading-rfid-tag-using-mifare-rc522-raspberry-pi/).
+Additionally the cabeling is documented (not configured) in the file [./server/modules_gpio/config.py](../server/modules_gpio/config.py).
 To run the module software have to be installed:

 ```bash